News

 The view of the Missoula Valley from the Republic Services conservation easement by Paul Lebel.

-To support elk habitat, the Republic Services trails will close in winter.
-And, while the new trails will expand public access from the Bluebird Preserve, they will not connect to the Moon-Randolph Homestead or the Waterworks trails to the east.
+While the new trails will expand public access from the Bluebird Preserve, they will not connect to the Moon-Randolph Homestead or the Waterworks trails to the east.
 The generosity of private landowners is what made this project possible: please do your part and respect private property boundaries.
+For more information and maps, please visit www.missoulaparks.org.

 Header photo by Paul Lebel